 The success of the remote script execution is determined by the HTTP Status code returned.
-At this time, HTTP 2xx codes (200 to 206) are considered success, and HTTP 4xx and 5xx are considered failures.
+At this time, HTTP 2xx codes (200 to 206) are considered successful, and HTTP 4xx and 5xx are considered failures.
 Other status codes, such as 3xx redirects, are ignored.

 Finding the remote script URL will be different depending on where you are attempting to send data.
-In general, you'll want to visit the destination website (i.e. where you are trying to send the data), right click on the form or data entry portion of that page, and click view source.
+In general, you'll want to visit the destination website (i.e. where you are trying to send the data), right-click on the form or data entry portion of that page, and click view source.

-Next, you'll want to use your browser's Find command (usually ctrl+f or cmd+f) and search for "action=" without the quotation marks.
+Next, you'll want to use your browser's Find command (usually ctrl+f or cmd+f) and search for "action=" without quotation marks.

-Once you've found that, you'll want to copy the value that is after the equals sign, and use that as your remote script URL.
+Once you've found that, you'll want to copy the value that is after the equals sign and use that as your remote script URL.
 If you run into any trouble with this, please contact our support team and we'll be happy to help!

 The purpose of the field mapping process is to specify what information should be sent and how it should be identified.